NSDA Logo Use Guidelines

 - Informational handouts or promotional materials not created by the NSDA.

 - Use in television and films.
-(Note: Requests to include references to the NSDA in films, television programs, and similar programs should be referred to Shelby Young, Communications Specialist, at email@example.com.)
+(Note: Requests to include references to the NSDA in films, television programs, and similar programs should be referred to Mike Rieker, Director of Marketing and Advocacy, at firstname.lastname@example.org.)

 Identity Packages including personalized logos have been created for each NSDA District to use in their capacity as agents of the NSDA.
-To request an Identity Package, which includes NSDA logos, letterhead, and other materials, district chairs should contact Shelby Young, Communications Specialist, at firstname.lastname@example.org.
+To request an Identity Package, which includes NSDA logos, letterhead, and other materials, district chairs should contact Mike Rieker, Director of Marketing and Advocacy, at email@example.com.

 The NSDA logo should be used by active member schools for activities that support speech and debate and for non-commercial purposes only.
 Permission is generally not granted for the use of the National Speech & Debate Association name, logo, or insignia where the activity involves: